-Map G: Part of SANG site at Tongham Road, Runfold, showing Farnham boundary
+Map GI: Part of SANG site at Tongham Road, Runfold, showing Farnham boundary

-5.111 The Borough Council undertook an assessment of potential opportunities for new SANG in the Farnham area (Analysis of Potential SANG Sites for Farnham for the Thames Basin Heaths SPA Avoidance and Mitigation Strategy, April 2015).
-In addition, the Town Council issued a call for potential SANG sites as part of a call for housing sites exercise which preceded this Regulation 14 Neighbourhood Plan Review.
+- 5.111 The Borough Council undertook an assessment of potential opportunities for new SANG in the Farnham area (Analysis of Potential SANG Sites for Farnham for the Thames Basin Heaths SPA Avoidance and Mitigation Strategy, April 2015).
+In addition, the Town Council issued a call for potential SANG sites as part of a call for housing sites exercise which preceded the 2017 Regulation 14 Neighbourhood Plan Review. - 5.112 An additional 10.61 hectares of land at the Farnham Park Hotel site has been identified as potential SANG.
+Planning permission has been sought for this change of use, and this land will form an extension to the existing approved SANG at Farnham Park.
+See map G2 SANG site at Farnham Park Hotel.